Parentification: Healing From the Trauma of Having to Grow Up Too Soon

 PARENTIFICATION: YOUR SURVIVAL MECHANISM

-To survive in a home with immature parents, we have adopted various strategies based on our personalities and resources that were available, but the impact of parentification carries on beyond childhood.
+To survive in a home with immature parents, we have adopted various strategies based on our personalities and the resources that were available, but the impact of parentification carries on beyond childhood.

 Some of us made jokes and became the comedian in the family.
 Now we don’t know how to be vulnerable to others without the disguise of humour.